 How To Make This Dish Low Carb

-There are a few ways to make this recipe low carb and its as easy as swapping out the rice.
-When I’m not in the mood for rice, this is how I eat Honey Chilli Chicken:
+There are a few ways to make this recipe low carb and its as easy as swapping out the rice for cauliflower rice or for some of the suggestions below:

 - With stirfried garlic greens: Literally greens stirfried in garlic and a little vegetable stock/broth